 Small Group Projects/Presentations – usually on a topic of students’ own choosing.

-Written assignments – including essays, book reviews, critical commentaries and blogs.
+Written assignments – including essays, book reviews and critical commentaries.

 Research-based assignments – for example, research proposals, questionnaire design, face-to-face